The Evil Within 2: Reception

+Critical reception

-The Evil Within 2 received "generally favorable" reviews according to review aggregator Metacritic.
+The Evil Within 2 received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 Ray Porreca's score of 7/10 on Destructoid said it was "Solid and definitely has an audience.
 There could be some hard-to-ignore faults, but the experience is fun."

-Mollie L Patterson said on Electronic Gaming Monthly, "Though I never expected to ever see a sequel to The Evil Within, we've now gotten one, and I'm rather glad that we did.
-While The Evil Within 2 isn't without problems—and I'm not sure it's the kind of game I'll ever want to play through a second time—by the time the final credits rolled, I had legitimately enjoyed the adventure I'd just gone on, and the improvements that Tango Gameworks had tried to bring to the series.
+Mollie L Patterson said in Electronic Gaming Monthly: "Though I never expected to ever see a sequel to The Evil Within, we've now gotten one, and I'm rather glad that we did.
+While The Evil Within 2 isn't without problems—and I'm not sure it's the kind of game I'll ever want to play through a second time—by the time the final credits rolled, I had legitimately enjoyed the adventure I'd just gone on, and the improvements that Tango Gameworks had tried to bring to the series."

-Game Informer's Suriel Vazquez awarded the game a 7.75/10, stating that "The Evil Within 2 is a solid horror game that expands the scope of the series to extend out of the shadow of a titan in the horror genre, even if it sometimes leans heavily on borrowed ideas.
+Game Informer's Suriel Vazquez awarded the game a 7.75/10, stating: "The Evil Within 2 is a solid horror game that expands the scope of the series to extend out of the shadow of a titan in the horror genre, even if it sometimes leans heavily on borrowed ideas.
 Its progression and difficulty curve create a satisfying loop that repays resourcefulness and strategy, but its set pieces and structure don't build enough on the many ideas they borrow to make them feel new or interesting.
 The result is a ride that offers some fun thrills in the moment, but I don't think I'll lose too much sleep over these particular nightmares."

 Paul Tamburro of Game Revolution awarded it 3.5 out of 5 stars stating that "The Evil Within 2 is a worthy sequel that makes a number of bold decisions.
 For those solely looking for the survival horror thrills of the first game, its spotlight upon combat will likely be a disappointment, as will its introduction of a dull open world.
 However, there's plenty tucked away in The Evil Within 2 that will appeal to both fans of the original and new players, with it presenting a mix of Mikami's best ideas and John Johanas' new direction.
 It's certainly not what I was expecting, but in a good way."